Skip to main content

 • Identity format: coreweave/[CLOUD-TOKEN-ID].

 • Requirements: Requires access to the Cloud Console.
-The Cloud Console token used to create the Access Key must have write permissions for Object Storage to allow users to upload data.
-See: How to: Create an API Access Token for details.
+The Cloud Console token used to create the Access Key must have write permissions for Object Storage so users can upload data.
+For details, see How to: Create an API Access Token.

 Workload Identity Federation is recommended for production workloads.
 Instead of storing long-lived credentials, your applications obtain tokens from your existing identity provider and exchange them for short-lived Access Keys that automatically expire.